-Hint – When using the Toaster, please place it under the Range Hood and turn the hood on before toasting to reduce the change of nuisance fire alarms resulting from Cooking Toast.
+Note: When using the toaster, please place it under the Range Hood and turn the hood on before toasting to reduce the change of nuisance fire alarms resulting from cooking toast.

 Push and hold the Centre Hush button the Alarm to silence it if need be.

 Be aware of the steps in and out of the Suite including the lip of the sliding door